Cisplatine War: Economic impacts

 The economy of Buenos Aires, which was based on the export of cattle, was dependent on the city's port due to the customs revenues it generated.
 In Roberto Schmit's words, with the blockade, a negative economic cycle began, and production and trade plummeted.
 When admiral Pinto Guedes replaced Rodrigo Lobo, the Imperial Navy slowly began to strangle the trade from Buenos Aires.
 According to Vale, only two vessels managed to enter the city's port in the second half of 1826, ruining the country's finances.
 That year, customs revenues fell to 81,900 pounds from 429,300 in the previous year, and the price of imported commodities more than doubled.
 Tulio Halperín estimates that only during the first year of the war, the Argentine state spent 3.17 GBP per capita.
-To sustain this fiscal burden, the government resorted to the usual suspects: tariffs, inflation, and loans.
+To sustain this fiscal burden, the government resorted to tariffs and loans.
 Bonds issued for public and private investments lost their value and inflation quickly went up, as the government used its metal reserves to finance the war, leaving fiat money unbacked.
 The population's purchasing power decreased and several businessmen were ruined.